-- 1. The identification of existing facilities including preparation of base maps plans will be accomplished by the DEPARTMENT prior to award of the project contract and thereafter supplemented by the CONTRACTOR. - 2.
-The CONTRACTOR shall coordinate reviews of the information and obtain acceptance from the OWNER and DEPARTMENT when required.
-However; the OWNER shall apply for and obtain any required permits from the DEPARTMENT and perform any final design or proprietary design needed to administer its own relocation work if the work will not be included in the project contract (list any work not included in the project in space provided above).
-If the preliminary plans indicate that no conflict exists, and the OWNER accepts this information, the OWNER shall provide a letter of "no conflict" to the CONTRACTOR. - 3.
+- 1. The identification of existing facilities including preparation of Overhead/Subsurface Utility Engineering (SUE) investigations plans will be accomplished by the DEPARTMENT prior to award of the PROJECT and thereafter supplemented by the CONTRACTOR. - 2.
+The CONTRACTOR shall coordinate reviews of the utility relocation information and obtain acceptance from the OWNER and DEPARTMENT when required.
+However; the OWNER shall apply for and obtain any required permits from the DEPARTMENT and perform any final design or proprietary design needed to administer its own relocation work if the work will not be included in the PROJECT (list any work not included in the PROJECT in space provided above).
+If the preliminary plans indicate that no conflict exists, and the OWNER concurs with this information, the OWNER shall provide a letter of "no conflict" to the CONTRACTOR. - 3.
 The CONTRACTOR will research the property interest of each OWNER and present the findings to the DEPARTMENT and OWNER for approval.
 The CONTRACTOR will coordinate resolution of any disputed items.
 The plans and estimate for the utility work shall be subject to approval of both the DEPARTMENT and the OWNER prior to construction.
-If the OWNER chooses to include the subject utility work in the project construction and the research indicates that no property interest exists, and the OWNER cannot refute this finding with evidence that would substantiate the property interest in legal proceedings, the OWNER shall provide confirmation in writing that OWNER will reimburse the DEPARTMENT for any adjustment or relocations necessary; and an agreement will be prepared and executed in accordance with the DEPARTMENT'S "Utility Accommodation Policy and Standards Manual".
-If the OWNER chooses to perform it own relocations and the OWNER holds no property interest as stated above; the OWNER shall confirm in writing that the OWNER will relocate its own facilities at no cost to the DEPARTMENT and the CONTRACTOR. - 4.
-All construction engineering and contract supervision shall be the responsibility of the DEPARTMENT and the CONTRACTOR to assure that all utility work included in the project contract is accomplished in accordance with plans and specifications and to consult with the OWNER before authorizing any changes or deviations which affect the OWNER's facility. - 5.
-For Utility work included in the contract, the OWNER or the OWNER's Consultant shall have the right to visit and inspect the work at any time and advise the CONTRACTOR and the DEPARTMENT'S Engineer of any observed discrepancies or potential problems.
-The DEPARTMENT agrees to notify the OWNER when all utility work is completed and ready for final inspection by the OWNER. - 6.
-Upon completion of the utility work included in the contract and upon certification by the DEPARTMENT'S Engineer that the work has been completed in accordance with the plans and specifications, the OWNER will accept the adjusted, relocated, and additional facilities and will thereafter operate and maintain said facilities located within public right of way subject to the DEPARTMENT'S "Utility Accommodation Policy and Standards, 1988 edition" and any agreements in effect without further cost to the DEPARTMENT or it's CONTRACTOR.
+If the OWNER chooses to include the subject utility work in the PROJECT and the research indicates that no property interest exists, the OWNER did not indicate Section 3B above, and the OWNER cannot refute this finding with evidence that would substantiate the property interest in legal proceedings, the OWNER shall provide confirmation in writing that OWNER will reimburse the DEPARTMENT for any adjustment or relocations necessary; and an agreement will be prepared and executed in accordance with the DEPARTMENT'S "Utility Accommodation Policy and Standards Manual".
+If the OWNER chooses to perform its own relocations and the OWNER holds no property interest as stated above, the OWNER shall confirm in writing that the OWNER will relocate its own facilities at no cost to the DEPARTMENT and the CONTRACTOR. - 4.
+All construction engineering and contract supervision shall be the responsibility of the DEPARTMENT and the CONTRACTOR to ensure that all utility work included in the PROJECT is accomplished in accordance with the PROJECT's plans and specifications.
+The CONTRACTOR will consult with the OWNER before authorizing any changes or deviations which affect the OWNER's facility. - 5.
+For Utility work included in the PROJECT, the CONTRACTOR shall ensure that the construction and installation of the OWNER'S facilities is performed by a contractor prequalified/registered with both the DEPARTMENT and the OWNER.
+The CONTRACTOR shall contact the OWNER to obtain the current list of the OWNER's prequalified Contractors. - 6.
+For Utility work included in the PROJECT's contract, the OWNER or the OWNER's Consultant shall have the right to visit and inspect the work at any time and advise the CONTRACTOR and the DEPARTMENT'S Engineer of any observed discrepancies or potential issues.
+The DEPARTMENT agrees to notify the OWNER when all utility work is completed and ready for final inspection by the OWNER. - 7.
+Upon Maintenance Acceptance or Final Acceptance of the utility work included in the contract and upon certification by the DEPARTMENT'S Engineer and the OWNER, that the work has been completed in accordance with the plans and specifications, the OWNER will accept the adjusted, relocated, and additional facilities and will thereafter operate and maintain said facilities located within the PROJECT right of way subject to the DEPARTMENT'S "Utility Accommodation Policy and Standards Manual, current edition" and any agreements in effect without further cost to the DEPARTMENT or it's CONTRACTOR.